Should you have a garage sale?

 - Planning & Prioritizing

 Make a detailed list of what needs to be done, when and who will do it.
 What jobs need to be done first and what relies on others to be finished first.
-The Best Garage Sale Tips ebook has a handy plan and checklist for jobs involved for a well-planned garage sale.
+The Freebies has a handy plan and checklist for jobs involved for a well-planned garage sale.

 When going through their unwanted belongings they need to decide want to keep, what to sell, what to donate and what to through out.
 What prices to use.